 - 1 star=no fill

 In the top row to the far right is the count of how many 3, 4, 5, and 6 star books there are for the year.
+Beginning with 2016 I’ve also noted the quantity of 1 and 2 star books.
 For each title that receives a star, I note the following: Journal, Issue Date, Title, Author, Illustrator, Age, Format, and Genre.
-Starting in 2015 based on reader suggestions, I’ve also added columns with Release Date and Number of Stars.
+Starting in 2015 based on reader suggestions, I added columns with Release Date and Number of Stars.
+Starting in 2016, I added columns for Publisher and Imprint, but since my knowledge of the complex, ever-changing, ever-merging publishing world is most definitely imperfect I’m still working on recording this in a consistent manner.
 The first four categories are pretty basic, but here’s a few notes on the other columns:

 - Illustrator: If this cell is blank it means that either there is no illustrator or the author is the illustrator.

 - Publisher and Imprint: I added these two columns because I became interested in how small presses fared against some of the larger companies, but it can be very tricky to figure out which bits are owned by which others and the biggest companies can have several layers.
 Every year I learn a little bit more and get these sorted slightly better.

 - Age: Taken from the review – you’ll notice that journals often do not agree on the age range for titles.